nlipiarski/MCC/README.md

 4. Type "install package" into the Command Palette and select "Package Control: Install Package"
 5. Type "MinecraftCommandCode" to filter the packages and select "Minecraft Command Code Syntax Highlighter"

-Now any file with an .mcc extension will use the Minecraft Command Code syntax highlighting.
+Now any file with an .mcc or .mcfunction extension will use the Minecraft Command Code syntax highlighting.

 If you run into any issues, feel free to send an email to [Moesh](mailto:moesh@moesh.ca) with the details or open an issue on the [github issue page](https://github.com/42iscool42/MCC/issues).